 Butterworth Bus Terminal is also a much busier bus station than Sungai Nibong, with buses leaving to all places in Peninsular Malaysia, whereas Sg.
 Nibong deals mainly with more long distance buses.

 There are many ticket counters here and it can be a bit confusing when you first arrive.
 Usually as soon as you arrive people will come up to you asking where you are going and lead you off to the ticket counter, or if you need help you can head to the information counter.

 Also another factor why Butterworth is the best place to get a bus to and from (rather than Sungai Nibong bus station on the island), is that it is slightly cheaper as the distance travelled is shorter and coaches do not have to pay the toll to cross over the Penang Bridge.

 There are literally hundreds of places in George Town that you can buy bus tickets from, with travel agents, hotels and guest houses, some money changers and travellers cafes all selling tickets.

-They will all add a commission for their services, so you will find bus tickets sold cheaper online (often at a discount).
+They will all add a commission for their services, so you will find bus tickets sold cheaper online.

 For shorter bus trips to nearby towns one or two hours away, you can usually just turn up at Butterworth and jump on the next bus (unless it is a Malaysian public holiday / long weekend) - For long distance buses, we recommend you book these in advance, as departure are less frequent and buses tend to be sold out much quicker.